 Mr. Zhunfu Lei serves as Chief Technology Officer and Chief Operating Officer of SunCar.
 He joined SunCar as the legal representative and an executive Director of Shengda Limited in May 2012.
 He was approved to serve as general manager of Shengda Limited on September 21, 2012 by the Shanghai bureau of the CIRC.
 He is primarily responsible for formulating corporate strategy, planning, business development and supervising the overall operations of our Group.
 He has been the legal representative, a director and a general manager of Jiangsu Shengda Automobile Service Co., Ltd., a wholly-owned subsidiary of SunCar, since July 2012.
 He has been the legal representative, an executive director and a manager of Beijing Beisheng since January 2010.
 He also served as the legal representative, a director and a manager of Shengshi Dalian Automobile from June 2013 to April 2016.
 Mr. Lei has 20 years of experience in corporate and business management.
 Prior to joining SunCar, Mr. Lei served as a director of Shanghai Jiamei Information Advertisement Co., Ltd. from November 2001 to April 2007.
 Mr. Lei served as a chief officer of Lianming Advertising from May 2007 to February 2008.
-He was also a chief officer of Shengshi Dalian Financial Leasing.
+He was also a chief officer of Shengda Group from February 2008 to September 2012.
+From December 2015 to December 2017, he also served as the legal representative of Shengshi Dalian Financial Leasing.
 Mr. Lei obtained a bachelor's degree in computer software from Zhejiang University in China in June 1999.